blablacar/action-c-3po-droid/README.md

 # GitHub Action: Comment Parser

+> ⚠️ This code is no longer maintained.
+> We'd love it if you fork it and continue developing this action.
+> Otherwise, you can use the author's fork [levonet/action-c-3po-droid](https://github.com/levonet/action-c-3po-droid).

 > I Am C-3PO, Human/Cyborg Relations.
 And You Are?

 The action parses comments using predefined patterns.